maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

 </figure>

 To cut it, I had some trouble with SolidWorks initially:
 The first method I found was to make a drawing of my object and export it in a TIF file.
 Back in Inkscape I can trace the bitmap and scale it to the correct dimensions.
+In fact, this method is really not that great and I recommend using the "export as .ai" method that I describe below !

 The red contour is so that in the Epilog software we can set it as a cut while black is the engraving of the numbers.

 <figure> <center>
   <img src="./../../img/mod03/drawing.jpg" alt="logo text" width="80%" />